 Introduction to Stages of Project Management

 Everybody out there is associated with some sort of project.
 It can be an engineer to a financial analyst, a student to a housewife.
 Individuals are the managers of their projects(task).
 Similarity among these is that these managers are the responsible body from start to end for the project.
-Everyone is aware that making a project success is not a simple task.
+Everyone is aware that making a project successful is not a simple task.
 To complete the task/project, a solid plan with strong management is needed then comes the need for project management.
 In this topic, we are going to learn about the Stages of Project Management.

 A project is “a temporary endeavor undertaken to achieve a particular goal”.

 Project management is the process of controlling the achievement of the project objective.